- how to properly integrate a sub-woofer into a hi-fi system and ... more

 For a start, the utopian, in theory perfect, loudspeaker would resemble the point of a needle, because it’s not affected by problems of diffraction, refraction, phase, time alignment, and interaction between drivers.
 Obviously it’s impossible to make a speaker that way, but, compatibly with the sound pressure and the bass extension you want to achieve, the motto must always be “the smaller, the better”, in order to minimise the problems mentioned above.

-Now, I'll confide to you my opinion on why manufacturers of hi-end speakers privilege the production of "dinos" instead of small, serious, 2-way speakers.
+Now, I'll confide to you my personal opinion on why manufacturers of hi-end speakers privilege the production of "dinos" instead of small, serious, 2-way speakers.
 Probably because they know that it's almost impossible to sell two small speakers at $50k (even the densest Audiophile would start to realise that someone is trying to make fun of him), but it's possible to do that with large speakers and for sure the game’s worth the candle!
 In fact the Audiophile cannot imagine that the real difference in cost between a well-made bookshelf and a “dino” is not so much: it mostly depends on the bigger dimensions and beauty of the cabinets and on more time (and the time is money) to be studied, because it’s not easy at all to make a 3-way or 4-way speaker with acceptable sound.
-The real difference in cost between a well-made bookshelf and a “dino” could be around 2 or 3 thousand dollars, mostly due to the bigger dimensions and beauty of the cabinet, but, to be honest, speakers like them also need more time (and the time is money) to be studied and optimised, because it’s not easy at all to make a 3-way or 4-way speaker with a sound that's at least acceptable!
+Anyway, the real difference in cost between a well-made bookshelf and a “dino” could be around few thousand dollars, mostly due to the bigger dimensions and beauty of the cabinet.
+However, prices like the ones of a beautiful car, are always unjustifiable!

 So, in my opinion, very serious 2-way or slim florstander speakers, with a semi-oval cabinet (to reduce internal standing-waves) and a front panel not wider than the woofer, able to produce quite a high sound pressure with low distortion, with a crossover point between woofer and tweeter above 2.5kHz (or higher), are nowadays the best possible speakers for the reproduction of sound from 80Hz upwards.
-Obviously it has to have only one tweeter and one mid-woofer or (even better) one tweeter and two mid-woofers in a pure D’Appolito configuration, which is the best for imaging.
+Obviously it has to have only one tweeter and one mid-woofer or (even better) one tweeter and two mid-woofers in a pure D’Appolito configuration (two vertical mid-woofer with the tweeter in the centre), which is the best for imaging.
 Please don't faint, but my piece of advice is to buy two centre speakers: if you put these speakers vertically on 60/70 cm. stands, you can position them quite easily and in locations impossible for the “dinos”.
 Furthermore, centre speakers usually produce very accurate sound (designers know that it's the most important speaker in a home-theatre system, so they devote particular attention designing them) and, setting them up vertically, you automatically obtain a pure D'Appolito configuration!

 Now the only problem left is to reproduce the frequencies below 80Hz and … the deeper, the better!
 You do it employing one (or two) serious subwoofer(s), integrated into the system by a professional.